ZAIO deployment on AWS / EC2

 gp2) volume.
 But that would be only enough to store a limited amount of events.
 As a rule of thumb, you will need about 9GB + 1GB for every million of events stored, but that can vary a lot depending on your inventory sources, and the kind of events you are collecting.

 Setup the domain name(s) for your instance

 - In the AWS console, find the public IP address of the instance that is starting.
-No need to wait for the instance to be fully up.
+No need to wait for the instance to be available.

-- Use this IP to setup a first required A record. (zentral.example.com for the rest of this tutorial)
+- Use this IP to setup an A record. (zentral.example.com for the rest of this tutorial)

-- Test the resolution of these records!
+- Test the resolution of this record!
 You cannot move on to the next section before they are setup.